gustschaefer/CIFAR-10/README.md

 # CIFAR-10-using-Keras

-Keras CNN for image classification using cifar10 dataset
+Keras CNN for image classification using cifar10 dataset and data augmentation.